What Factors Make up A Sound and Viable Personal Injury Claim?

 Keeping a diary or journal of these events is often a very good idea, especially so the attorney knows what doctors and hospitals were visited.
 A physician or a doctor might also forget to put something in the records that was very important.
 If confronted with the journal or a diary entry of the patient, they may suddenly recall it.
 Keep in mind diaries and journals can also be admissible sometimes.
 They are an exception to the hearsay rule if the entries are made at or near the time of the event.

-Read about the Factors That Make A Strong Personal Injury Claim, call the Dodds Law Office, PC for a free 30 minute consultation at and get the information and legal answers you’re seeking.
+Read about the Factors That Make A Strong Personal Injury Claim, contact the Dodds Law Office, PC for a free 30 minute consultation at and get the information and legal answers you’re seeking.